You need to ask permission to reproduce a work if:

 3. Identify which item you are talking about and where you found it.

-4. Confirm with the recipient that they are in fact the copyright owner and therefore have the authority to provide permission.
+4. Confirm with the recipient that they are in fact the copyright holder and therefore have the authority to provide permission.

 5. Describe how you want to use this item.
 Be specific.
 For example: